rutujak24/circleci-docs/README.md

 ## Documentation Components

-This repository houses and manages several arms of documentation for CircleCI.
+This repository houses and manages several arms of the documentation for CircleCI.
 This section will provide a brief overview of each "component" and how to get started with making changes.